buildsgordon/WebsiteBlockerBookmarklet/README.md

 # WebsiteBlockerBookmarklet
-Simple chrome bookmarklet that redirects blocked websites.
+Simple chrome bookmarklet that redirects or blocks websites.